 When the locs are not “set” into place with a concentrated heat source they will unravel or loosen at the roots much quicker than locs that are properly dried.
-Also, when you’re styling your locs, especially into curls, if the locs do not fully dry, the curls will not last and fall within a few days (if not hours).
-Typically, curly styles last for weeks.
+Also, when you’re styling your locs, especially when you want curls, if the locs do not fully dry, the style will not last and will fall within a few days (if not hours).
+Typically, curly styles that are properly dried will last for weeks!

 How to Properly Dry Locs

-To help prevent flattening your locs, odors, or your retwist from unraveling, you want to ensure that you are properly drying your locs with these 3 tips:
+To help prevent flat locs, odors, or your retwist from unraveling, you want to ensure that you are properly drying your locs with these 3 tips:

 Use an Ultra-Absorbent Towel